Rohanarekatla/verity/docs/team-plan.md

 ### 6.2 Other open items

-- [ ] Confirm the ABC trek dates — decide before Week 3 so we know
-      whether to compress or accept a shift.
 - [ ] Directory layout: rename to match the Bible, or write an ADR recording the deviation.
 - [ ] Co-sign ADR-0001 (currently unsigned).